-Any student who submits every homework and get a 70 % score (or higher) on each textbook homework receives a 2.0 point bonus on the final grade for the class. (score is 1.7 points if only one assignment is below 70 %).
+Any student who submits every homework (including THWs not graded) and get a 70 % score (or higher) on all graded textbook homework receives a 2.0 point bonus on the final grade for the class. (score is 1.7 points if only one assignment is below 70 %).
 A student who averages over 75 % gets a 1.5 % bonus on final grade for class.
-Students can get either 2 % bonus or 1.5 % bonus (not both)
+Students can get either 2.0 %, 1.7 % or 1.5 %.

-H) Laboratory work (for lab classes only)
+H) Laboratory Notebook (only for lab classes,... not for physics 10 or physics 50)

-You need a separate Laboratory composition-style notebook (just like your practice notebook).
 Laboratory experience is critical for any person entering a scientific or technical field.
 All lab reports should be written by each individual student even if the lab is done with other students.
 Lab reports will emphasize error analyses; an experiment without error analysis is essentially worthless.
 You will be taught how to do proper error analysis using a variety of techniques.